spunnyer/developer-test-api/README.md

 ## How will I know I have the correct results?

 Don't worry, we have set up tests to show you when you have everything right.
 To check your current work, simply type `npm test` and check the output from that.
+In fact, we also utilise github actions, so when you push your updated codebase to your forked repository Github actions will also automatically Lint and Test your work.

 ## If I need to ask questions?